35th Annual "First Ever" ECF Golf Benefit

 The event will be held at Los Robles Greens, located just off the 101 freeway at 299 S. Moorpark Road in Thousand Oaks.

-We will also honor our tournament co-chairs, Terri Fukamaki-Walker and James Walker, and their 45 years of service to ECF.
+We will also honor our tournament co-chairs, Terri Fukamaki-Walker and James Walker, and the Fukamaki and Walker families’ 45 years of service to ECF.
 The Walkers will be stepping down from our tournament committee but continuing to support the tournament in years to come.

 Golfer Benefits – Each golfer receives a gift bag, boxed lunch, snacks and drinks on the course, entry into the birdie contest and a buffet BBQ dinner.